 Bricks and Straw

 6 The same day Pharaoh commanded the taskmasters of the people and their officers, saying, 7 “You shall no longer give the people straw to make brick, as before.
 Let them go and gather straw for themselves.
 8 You shall require from them the same number of the bricks which they made before.
-You shall not reduce anything of it, for they are idle.
+You shall not reduce any of it, for they are idle.
 This is why they are crying, ‘Let’s go and sacrifice to our God.’
 9 Let heavier work be laid on the men, that they may labor in it.
 Do not let them pay any attention to lying words.”

 10 The taskmasters of the people went out, and their officers, and they spoke to the people, saying, “This is what Pharaoh says: ‘I will not give you straw.
 11 Go yourselves, get straw where you can find it, for nothing of your work shall be reduced.’ ”

 12 So the people were scattered abroad throughout all the land of Egypt to gather stubble for straw.
 13 The taskmasters pressured them saying, “Fulfill your work quota daily, as when there was straw!”
-14 The officers of the Israelites, whom Pharaoh’s taskmasters had set over them, were beaten, and were asked, “Why haven’t you fulfilled your quota both yesterday and today, in making brick as before?”
+14 The officers of the Israelites, whom Pharaoh’s taskmasters had set over them, were beaten and were asked, “Why haven’t you fulfilled your quota both yesterday and today, in making brick as before?”

 The Israelites’ Cry Out

 15 Then the officers of the Israelites came and cried to Pharaoh, saying, “Why are you dealing this way with your servants?
-16 No straw is given to your servants, and they tell us, ‘Make brick!’ and your servants are beaten; but the fault is in your own people.”
+16 No straw is given to your servants, and they tell us, ‘Make brick!’ and your servants are beaten, but the fault is in your own people.”

 17 But Pharaoh said, “You are lazy!
 You are lazy!
 Therefore you say, ‘Let’s go and sacrifice to the Lord.’
-18 Go therefore now, and work; for no straw shall be given to you; yet you shall deliver the same number of bricks!”
+18 Go therefore now and work, for no straw shall be given to you, yet you shall deliver the same number of bricks!”

 19 The officers of the Israelites saw that they were in trouble when it was said, “You shall not reduce anything from your daily quota of bricks!”

 20 They met Moses and Aaron, who stood along the way, as they came out from Pharaoh.
-21 They said to them, “May the Lord look at you and judge, because you have made us a stench to be abhorred in the eyes of Pharaoh, and in the eyes of his servants, to put a sword in their hand to kill us!”
+21 They said to them, “May the Lord look at you and judge, because you have made us a stench to be abhorred in the eyes of Pharaoh and in the eyes of his servants, to put a sword in their hand to kill us!”

-22 Moses returned to the Lord, and said, “Lord, why have you brought trouble on this people?
+22 Moses returned to the Lord and said, “Lord, why have you brought trouble on this people?
 Is this why you have sent me?
 23 For since I came to Pharaoh to speak in your name, he has brought trouble on this people.
 You have not rescued your people at all!”